 In a panel at the 2014 SXSW Eco Conference, Phil Bresee, the Recycling Director for the City of Philadelphia, said Philadelphia saw $8-$15 million in fiscal benefits from recycling in the last five years.
 Aluminum can be resold as scrap metal, and there is a commodity market for other common recycled materials, such as cardboard, paper and plastic.
 For example, recycling your plastic milk jugs actually allows for the creation of ‘new’ materials such as flower pots, trash cans, traffic barrier cones, detergent bottles and more.
 See what your recycled goods turn into here.
 Avoiding disposal costs associated with using landfills also factors into the equation.

 Per the Container Recycling Institute (CRI), it’s estimated that the 36 billion aluminum cans that were tossed in landfills in 2012 had a scrap value of more than $600 million.
 Imagine if those were recycled instead!

 Balancing Recycling Economics with Conservation

 There’s a reason “recycle” is the third part of the “reduce, reuse, recycle” mantra.

 Did you know, out of the 50 billion bottles of water being bought each year, 80% end up in a landfill, even though recycling programs exist?
-You can be part of the solution, thanks to reusable containers, such as from Klean Kanteen.
+You can be part of the solution, thanks to reusable containers.
 The less material you send to the landfill or recycling plant, the fewer carbon emissions will result from the trucks that transport the items.
 Think about composting your food waste, too.

 It’s also important to recognize that recycling is not a guaranteed path to riches for cities and municipalities.
 This Forbes article does a good job outlining how changing market conditions can impact the economic viability of recycling programs.